wp-plugins/worldcurrency/readme.txt

 There are no screenshots for this plugin, but there is a full demo on the [Plugin's Homepage](http://www.cometicucinoilweb.it/blog/en/worldcurrency-plugin-for-wordpress/)

 == Changelog ==

+= 1.9 (29th February 2012) =
+* Added: is now possible to choose the decimal and thousands separator for the output formatting

 = 1.8 (29th February 2012) =
 * Fix: ajax was not working if wordpress admin is under forced SSL with: define('FORCE_SSL_LOGIN', true);